spacelift-io/user-documentation/docs/concepts/run/user-provided-metadata.md

 You'll have to bring the infrastructure for managing keys and signatures yourself - usually you'll already have something like that internally.
 But in short you can create a cryptographic signature of the parameters for a run you’re about to create - based on the commit SHA, run type, stack, date, etc. - and then you can pass that signature to Spacelift when creating the run.

 Later, in the initialization policy you can use the [exec function](../policy/README.md#helper-functions) to run your custom binary for verifying that signature.
 This way - for your most sensitive stacks - you can verify whether runs you are receiving from the Spacelift backend are legit, intentionally created by an employee of your company.

+!!! tip
+    We created a [reference implementation](https://github.com/spacelift-io/signed-run-reference-implementation){: rel="nofollow"} to demonstrate how to sign runs and verify signatures.